-Which parts can you make in advance?
+Which parts of Christmas dinner can you make in advance?

 Veg side dishes

-“Side dishes are the best things to make in advance for any holiday dinner,” says chef George Duran.
+“Side dishes are the best to make in advance for any holiday dinner,” says chef George Duran.
 Save on vital oven space by reheating roasted veggies in the microwave.
 Your guests won’t know the difference.

 Mashed potato